World class is also possible with little water

 The objective is simple: “Playing conditions are dictated by nature.”
 It sounds old, outdated, as if from times when high-tech irrigation software and systems did not yet exist.
 Perhaps, one could speculate, it comes from a place where there is also a lack of financial means to equip the facility in a modern way, to provide it with plenty of reservoirs and to maintain it at a high-tech level.

 None of this is true: Pinehurst No. 2 is one of the most famous and best golf courses in the world.
-An 18-hole course in North Carolina’s Pinehurst Resort that offers a standard round of green fees ranging from $320 to $495 depending on the season.
+An 18-hole course at the Pinehurst Resort in North Carolina, where a normal green fee round costs between 320 and 595 dollars, depending on the season.
 And yet the players queue up.
+Not only because the U.S. Open is held here again and again.

 When Alex Podlogar, responsible for resort communications, says: “ The new mission statement for Pinehurst No. 2 is: The playing conditions are dictated by nature, ” he says of a turnaround in the maintenance and layout of the course that began in 2011.